hungptit/ioutils/benchmark.md

 * All three commands produce the same output.
 Note that the output of GNU find is off by one because it includes a given search path.
 * The output of fast-find and fd are identical.
 * Both fd and fast-find trim the slash at the end, however, GNU find does not.
+* The benchmark results show that fast-find is the fastest command and it also uses less system resources than both find and fd.

 ### Manual tests ###